Drug Trafficking Charges

 It’s important to note, drug trafficking charges may be prosecuted under both federal and/or state laws.

-If you have questions about your specific legal matter, we strongly recommend you speak with a Durham criminal lawyer immediately.
+If you have questions about your specific legal matter, we strongly recommend you speak with a Durham drug crimes attorney immediately.

 There are substantial differences between State and Federal drug trafficking charges and the associated consequences.North Carolina State Drug Trafficking Charges